REBECCA VIVASH

 Clinical supervision

-I offer trauma informed supervision to counsellors and psychotherapists working primarly within the framework of the Seven-eyed model.
+I offer trauma informed supervision to counsellors and psychotherapists working primarily within the framework of the Seven-eyed model.
 EMDR trained and experienced in supervising professionals working with complex developmental trauma, I take a collaborative approach, inviting deep exploration and creativity in our work together.

 I have a special interest in working with therapists who are new to private practice.
 I believe that there is limited support available to some really great counsellors/psychotherapists starting out in practice outside of an agency or employment setting and sadly, many feel like they should avoid taking the leap into this enriching way of working due to lack of knowledge and often, confidence.